Week Four: "The Returning King"

 Toilet Paper Game:

 Give each child a full roll of toilet paper (if you want to be conservative with toilet paper, modify to one or two rolls).
 Instruct the children to unroll the toilet paper as fast as they can.
 The child to complete the task first wins!
 When they have unrolled their toilet paper, instruct the children to try to re-roll it.
+(If you want to be reminded of how we can never make things perfect, use these rolls of toilet paper in your bathrooms all week!)

 Were any of you able to re-roll the toilet paper to look just like it did in the beginning?
 Not a chance!
 We can try really hard to fix broken things and make everything in the world run properly again.
 The truth is, we can never make things perfect like they were before sin entered the world.
 Instead of trying to fix the world and everything in it, Jesus is going to make a new heaven and new earth.
 No duct tape, super glue, or re-rolling needed!
 Since evil will be defeated forever, this new heaven and new earth will have no sickness, pain, or death.
 How awesome is that?!